-A current list of designated specialty pharmacies is available on medica.com/IndividualLogin.
-You can also call Customer Service at one of the telephone numbers listed at the front of this Policy.
+A current list of designated specialty pharmacies is available on medicamember.com.
+You can also call Customer Service at the number on the back of your Medica ID card.

-The Schedule of Payments describes your copayment or coinsurance for the specialty prescription drug.
+The Benefit Chart section of this Policy describes your copayment or coinsurance for the specialty prescription drug.
 An additional copayment or coinsurance will apply for a provider's services if you require that they administer a self-administered drug.
 For these purposes, "self-administered drugs" are drugs that do not meet the definition of "professionally administered drugs."